 The DW-5035D-1B is based on the first G-Shock model ever released, the DW-5000C from 1983.
 (Reader Tak has pointed out that the color scheme resembles the DW-5000C-1B, which was one of the original 1983 models along with the DW-5000C-1A.)
 Like the original it has a screw-back stainless steel case and features the brick wall pattern surrounding the display.
 Also like the original it is battery-powered and has a standard LCD display.
 As with previous DW-5000 anniversary releases, the DW-5035D features the Project Team “Tough” logo in tribute to G-Shock creator Kikuo Ibe and his team of Casio engineers.
 Like the GW-5035A-1 35th Anniversary watch from late 2017, demand for the DW-5035D is expected to be extremely high as it is a must-have piece for serious collectors.

 The DW-5735D is part of this year’s DW-5700 revival.
 The new DW-5700 series is based on the DW-5400 and DW-5700 from the mid-1980s which were the first round-face G-Shock watches.
-Zona Casio speculated that this model could be a screw-back case like the original DW-5700 and that turns out to be correct.
-So this model is different than the standard DW-5750 releases of this year.
-The DW-5725B-7 Rising White model from the 25th Anniversary was also a screw-back, so this is not unprecedented but it is a nice surprise with a model we were not anticipating this year.
+This model has a screw-back stainless steel case like the original DW-5700, so it is different than the standard DW-5750 releases of this year.
+The DW-5725B-7 Rising White model from the 25th Anniversary was also a screw-back, so this is not unprecedented, but it is a nice surprise with a model that we were not expecting this year.

 G-Shock Frogman GF-8235D-1B